matwey/lwip-enc28j60/README.md

 * Wire everything up the only way the connectors fit
 * Get `openocd` (eg. from Debian, tested with version 0.9.0)
 * Get an `arm-none-eabi-gcc` and `-gdb` (eg. from the Debian package `gcc-arm-none-eabi` and `gdb-arm-none-eabi`)
-* Get the EFM32 emlib and CMSIS sources (FIXME: that could need some more details)
+* Get the EFM32 emlib and CMSIS sources.
+[Upstream][1] provides them them only through their Simplicity Studio suite, but a version is [contained in embed][2]

+        cd examples/netblink
+        git clone https://github.com/mbedmicro/mbed.git -b mbed_lib_rev107

-* Fetch the lwIP library and build the example code
+* In the same directory, fetch the lwIP library ...

-        cd examples/netblink/
         git clone git://git.savannah.nongnu.org/lwip.git -b DEVEL-1_4_1

+* ... and build the example code:

         make

 * Start `openocd`: